 We carry many textbooks required for high-enrollment classes with expensive textbooks.
 These can be borrowed for 2 hours (books) or 4 hours (DVDs) with a checkout limit of three items at one time.
 Only currently enrolled students, faculty, and staff may borrow them.

 Items that cannot be placed on reserve include:

-- rare or very fragile items
+- Rare or very fragile items

+We rely on fair use when making decisions about course reserves.
 In determining whether the use of a work is considered fair use, the factors we consider include:

 - the nature of the copyrighted work